 You can store several coins in the wallet such as:

 Support for new coins is constantly being developed as well.
-You can find a list of coins on their roadmap here.
+You can find a list of coins on its roadmap here.

 What are people saying?

-The Good: Exodus has received an overwhelming amount of positive feedback from its customers.
-The wallet has a 4.4 out of 5-star average on CryptoCompare with over 260 reviews.
-Users share my love for the interface design, and many have praised the company for their quick and helpful support team.
+The Good: The Exodus wallet has received an overwhelming amount of positive feedback from its customers.
+Users share a love for the interface design, and many have praised the company for its quick and helpful support team.
 In an industry where support is often the lowest priority, this is great to see.